 Onn-Siong Yim*, Xing Zhang*, Idan Shalev, Mikhail Monakhov, Songfa Zhong, Ming Hsu, Soo Hong Chew, Poh San Lai, and Richard P. Ebstein "Delay Discounting, Genetic Sensitivity, and Leukocyte Telomere Length."
 Proceedings of the National Academy of Sciences, USA, 2016 (Corresponding author, *alphabetical order).

 Media coverage: The Telegraph, The Times, The Daily Mail, Huffington Post

 Maurice E. Schweitzer, Teck H. Ho, and Xing Zhang.
 "How Monitoring Influences Trust: A Tale of Two Faces."
-Forthcoming at Management Science
+Management Science, 2016

 In a repeated trust game, we found that trustees and trustors responded to monitoring in an asymmetric manner: trustees strategically responded to monitoring, returning more money than they received when they anticipated that they would be monitored, but returning less than they received when they anticipated that they would not be monitored.
 Trustors, however, failed to anticipate how opportunistic their counterparts would behave when they were not monitored.